Bauhaus of the Seas

 A school at the sea, first global natural space.
 On a ship travelling the seas with a community of new creatives and the "courtesy flags" of all countries, between the main coastal cities of the EU and its most remote island territories, the places of Classical Age and the New World.
 A ship registered on the same coast where the navigation technologies of the square sails of the northern seas and triangular sails of the south were crossed, preceding the foundation of the global community.
 In addition to the journey's pedagogical dimension, a school that explores the viewpoint inversion.
 A new perspective towards the land from the sea.

-By focusing on coastal territories and the scale of the sea, the Bauhaus of the Seas proposes a synthesis between nature (human and more-than-human), technologies, and the strategic needs of the European project: understanding how we can relate in a sensitive, conscious, and balanced manner with the greatest common good on the planet, vital for the regulation of the climate and the preservation of ecosystems and biodiversity, as well as a sustainable exploitation of future food, mineral and energy resources.
+By focusing on coastal territories and the scale of the sea, the Bauhaus of the Seas proposes a synthesis between nature (human and more-than-human), technologies, and the strategic needs of the European project: understanding how we can relate in a sensitive, conscious, and balanced manner with the greatest common good on the planet, vital for the regulation of the climate and the preservation of ecosystems and biodiversity, as well as a sustainable management of future food, mineral and energy resources.

 The Bauhaus of the Seas embraces the challenge of applying design to complex socio-technical-ecological and more-than-anthropocentric problems, of significant impact upon the UN's sustainable development goals and the EU strategic priorities.
 The Bauhaus of the Seas intends to foster the design of complex interactions between human and more-than-human agents.
 Their expression throughout large temporal and spatial scales is only possible through digital network technologies amplified by artificial intelligence, the internet of things, and digitally-enabled autonomy.